The Natoli Ethics Funds can be used to support the following activities:

 Pages must be numbered.

-Submission must be made via email to business.ethics@sydney.edu.au.
+Submission must be made through this online form.

-Drawing on the SDGs and the use of an Australian listed entity as an example, submissions are to address the following:
+Drawing on one or more United Nations Sustainable Development Goals (SDGs) and using an Australian listed company as an example, submissions should address the following:

 The winners will be selected by 3-5 members of the Business Ethics Collaborative making up the selection committee.